How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 Our review process | Our team

-The art of extracting coffee with cold water has shown many people that coffee doesn’t always have to come from high end coffee makers.
+The art of extracting coffee with cold water has shown many people that coffee doesn’t always have to come from high end drip coffee makers.
 Cold brew also proves the mile-wide difference between good and bad coffee beans:

 • Brewing bad beans hot, then letting the coffee go cold, tastes disgusting.